isaacmirandacampos/web-drinkoffee/README.md

 - TailwindCSS
 - TypeScript

-## Deploy
+## Deployed

-The website is deployed on Netlify, and you can access it [here](https://www.drinkoffee.com)
+The website is hosted on Netlify, and can be accessed [here](https://www.drinkoffee.com)

 ## How to run